google/sandboxed-api/oss-internship-2020/pffft/README.md

     N > 64, status not OK
     Problem on initialising sapi::StatusOr<PFFFT_Setup *> s; the memory that stays for s is not the same with the address passed in pffft_transform function.
-    (sapi :: v :: GenericPtr - to be changed)
+    (sapi::v::GenericPtr - to be changed)

     Temporary solution: change the generated files to accept uintptr_t instead of PFFFT_Setup